 DETAILED TEACHING SYLLABUS

-The detailed teaching syllabus for each module is laid out in a learning-objective format in which the objective for each sub-element describes what each participant must achieve to demonstrate that the necessary level of knowledge has been acquired.
+The detailed teaching syllabus for each module is laid out in a learning-objective format.
+In this format, the objective for each sub-element describes what each participant must achieve to demonstrate the necessary level of knowledge has been acquired.
 The learning-objective format assumes that the objective for each sub-element is preceded by the phrase:

 The expected learning outcome is that the participant has acquired the recommended level of competence in………………...